pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 develop and test the product.
 With an increasing number of cloud providers, can come an associated ever-increasing cost.

 Giving a development team the ability to launch the resources they need in the cloud is both the best and most scary thing that happens in a company.
-The flexibility for them to be able to achieve their goal is fantastic but with this great freedom can come problems.
+The flexibility for them to be able to achieve their goal is fantastic, but with this great freedom can come problems.
 We depend on developers to cleanup after themselves.
 Sometimes that doesn't happen.
 Throw in automated testing failures that leak cloud resources and we can very quickly get ourselves into a situation where costs spiral out of control